ajp64/legendofkoda/devlog.md

 - added key to player object that records direction, so this can be accessed. used this to restrict accessing run button to only when player is facing up, and picking up code blocks only when player is facing right.
 - added logic so once all code lines are in place and player presses button, door unlocks.
 Still need to add door. button returns error message to player if lines not in the right place.
 - restricted player to only placing code blocks in code area, but this might cause more problems if I am to keep using "incorrect" lines as part of the puzzle.

+### 10/02/2022
+- added logic preventing placing the code blocks in certain parts of the level
+- added a door to exit, which is unlocked when the correct code is run
+- two levels currently at a playable state.